 What is the most traditional or famous cake in Mauritius?

-A lot of people in Mauritius would have a vegetable pie called a ‘genoise’ and also Gulab Jamun cake (see the photo above), which you make by combining water, cardamoms, flour, sugar, butter and oil.
+A lot of people in Mauritius would have a vegetable pie called a ‘genoise’ and also Gulab Jamun cake (see picture above), which you make by combining water, cardamom pods, flour, sugar, butter and oil.

 In Mauritius, is it common to decorate a cake, and if so, how?
 Do you use icing sugar or fruit toppings for example?